markup-mitchell/playground-reactor/README.md

 	$ sudo npm i -D webpack webpack-dev-server html-webpack-plugin

 If you've set up your npm permissions correctly you won't have to sudo, but I'm pretty sloppy so that's on my to-do list.

+BTW, I set up my react environment using the [codecademy](https://www.codecademy.com/articles/react-setup-) instructions.
+That link takes you to the condensed list where I got the above commands, but you can backtract the url from there for the whole setup process if you like.

+It's a MASSIVE HASSLE in my view.